 If you're getting blocked or hitting CAPTCHAs immediately, the proxies aren't performing as advertised.

-The Subnet Diversity Problem (And How to Solve It)
+The Subnet Diversity Problem (And How to Fix It)

 Here's something most ISP proxy guides don't mention: subnet diversity matters more than pool size.

 ISP proxies are typically sold in blocks of 256 IPs (/24 subnets).
 When a website blocks one IP from that subnet, they often block the entire range.
-If your provider gives you 50 IPs but they all come from 2-3 subnets, you're one ban away from losing 30+ proxies.
+If your provider gives you 50 IPs from just 2-3 subnets, you're one ban away from losing 30+ proxies.

-Real example: I bought 100 "premium" ISP proxies from a mid-tier provider.
-They cost $350/month.
+Real example from my testing: I bought 100 "premium" ISP proxies from a mid-tier provider for $350/month.
 All 100 IPs came from just 12 different /24 subnets—roughly 8 IPs per subnet.

 When Instagram flagged one IP during aggressive scraping, they also flagged 7 other IPs from the same subnet. $28 gone in one block.